 (b) the copy of the company’s business license letter (SIUP)

 (c) the copy of the company’s Indonesia tax number (NPWP)

 (d) the copy of the company’s director’s ID card

-(e) the two companies’ letters signed and sealed with the companies’ stamps.
+(e) the two companies’ letters were signed and sealed with the companies’ stamps.
 Especially for the sponsorship letter, it is extremely needed before a semi-permanent visa and work permit can be processed.

 You must know that all the immigration forms issued by the Indonesian Government are provided for free.
-Therefore, you must not pay a cent if you ask for the immigration forms, which is often called as “the map” or a folder containing the application form you need.
+Therefore, you must not pay a cent if you ask for the immigration forms, which is often called “the map” or a folder containing the application form you need.
 Know your right.
-If the officer charges you to pay for the form, report this to the authorised party because it violates the Indonesian law.
+If the officer charges you to pay for the form, report this to the authorized party because it violates Indonesian law.

 Literally, there are so many documents needed by foreigners who wish to work in Indonesia.
 To note some of them, there are:

 1) RPTKA (The Expatriate Placement Plan), IKTA (Working License for Foreigners), and KITAS/ITAS (Limited Stay Visa)